16 Jan Is Your Bedroom Skin Safe?

-If you’re set on a carpet in the bedroom know that the average bedroom carpet could be harbouring a shocking amount of dust mites and their droppings – and more if it’s old and has been in place a long time.
-If you simply can’t bring yourself to go without a carpet in the bedroom, if its old consider replacing it with a new one and vacuum it daily.
+If you’re set on a carpet in the bedroom, know that the average bedroom carpet could be harbouring a shocking amount of dust mites and their droppings.
+This is even more likely if it’s old and has been in place a long time, if this is the case, consider replacing it with a new one and vacuuming it daily.
 Using a high filtration vacuum cleaner will help, also try and keep the room well ventilated during and after cleaning especially if you have asthma too.

 How can furniture help your skin?
 It’s not so much the piece of furniture itself, but the way you use it.

 Rather than leaving clean clothing out on hangers, or in piles, pop it straight into a wardrobe or fold it up to store in a chest of drawers.
 It will keep it fresh, clean and skin-friendly.